Traditional Employee Health Benefits Plans vs. Health Spending Accounts

 Costs are significantly higher compared to health spending accounts.

-They can be complicated, and take time to set up.
+They can be complicated to understand and take up more time to set up.

-There is not as much flexibility compared to health spending accounts.
+There is not as much flexibility with traditional plans compared to health spending accounts.
+But, modular flex plans do offer additional flexibility.

 Health Spending Accounts

-Health Spending Accounts act differently than traditional benefits plans because they have a set annual maximum dollar amount that employees can use, and employers only pay for what their employees claim.
+Health Spending Accounts act differently than traditional benefits plans because they have a set annual maximum dollar amount set by the employer that employees can use.
+Employers only pay for what their employees claim so if an employee doesn't use their entire spending account budget, the employer doesn't pay.

 All claims are reimbursed at 100%, so employees don’t have to pay partial amounts of their expenses.